tombenner/wp-mvc/readme.txt

 == Changelog ==

 = 1.2 =
-Please see the [Release Notes](http://wpmvc.org/documentation/1.2/114/release-notes-v-1-2/) for a full list

 * Model objects now have magic properties for accessing their associations (e.g. $event->venue, $event->speakers)
 * Added model classes for most of the native WP tables (e.g. MvcPost, MvcUser), which can be used in the MVC context (e.g. as associations)